Association for Renaissance Martial Arts: History

 In 2001, the decision was made for the HACA to expand and evolve into what was believed would be a more effective educational organization for the study and practice of Medieval and Renaissance fencing.
-An efficient study curriculum for practice had also been developed at this time using the source literature.
+A supposedly more efficient study curriculum for practice had also been developed at this time using the source literature.
 As one of the changes, the organization was renamed "the ARMA."
 2001 also saw the introduction of a "national training program" (a series of seminars and workshops), ranking and certifications in the curricula, and the implementation of the basic philosophy and methodology used by the ARMA today.